teuben/teunix/Env/UMD/vpn.md

 your IP providers address, in TA mode it will be a UMD address, as all your traffic is now routed through UMD.

-Also has link to OpenStreetMaps where you are "located" on the planet.
+Also has a link to OpenStreetMaps where you are "located" on the planet.

 ## CAS tricks